-The Innovative Local Energy Scheme supports and funds renewable energy projects of under 5 megawatts (MW) in the West of England.
+The Local Energy Scheme now supports and funds renewable energy projects of under 1 megawatt (MW) in the West of England.
+The Scheme has previously funded larger projects but has reduced the capacity of projects due to grid connection issues.

-The scheme has already awarded £500,000 to Ambition Community Energy (ACE) to build a 150-metre wind turbine in Avonmouth.
-This is a community-led project and will support the delivery of the Ambition Lawrence Weston Community Plan.
+Round 1 awarded £500,000 to Ambition Community Energy (ACE) to build a 150-metre wind turbine in Avonmouth, delivering 4.2 megawatts (MW) renewable energy generation capacity and enough electricity to power over 3,000 homes.
+This community-led project supports the delivery of the Ambition Lawrence Weston Community Plan.

 Organisations who want to partner with the West of England to create a resilient and affordable energy system can get further advice from the South West Energy Hub.
 The Hub offers support in developing and implementing local energy projects as well as step-by-step advice for business cases, from planning to financing.